OfficeDev/TrainingContent/OfficeAddin/05 Using modern JavaScript/Lab.md

     }
     ````

-    >**OPTIONAL**: You should be able to run and side-load the add-in at this point.
-To do that, follow the steps outlined in [Side-load and Test the Office add-in](#SideLoadTestAddins).
+    >**OPTIONAL**: You should be able to run and sideload the add-in at this point.
+To do that, follow the steps outlined in [Sideload and Test the Office Add-in](#SideLoadTestAddins).
 In the next section, you will add additional functionality to the add-in.

-### Develop the Office add-in
+### Develop the Office Add-in

 1. Open **src/app.css** and replace the entire file with the contents show below.